-A child of eastern Alabama, Young found lyrical inspiration for “Seven Bridges Road” in a rural stretch of road just outside of Montgomery.
-Young’s sparse, acoustic version first appeared on his 1969 solo debut Rock Salt and Nails.
-It's an amazing and underrated album, featuring guest appearances by Byrds alums Gene Clark and Gram Parsons.
+Young's acoustic version first appeared on his 1969 solo debut, Rock Salt and Nails.
+It's an underrated album, featuring guest appearances by Byrds alums Gene Clark and Gram Parsons.
 An even more emotionally-draining version was cut in Nashville for 1972 album Seven Bridges Road.
-That album introduced two Young compositions that shaped outlaw country, "Lonesome, On'ry and Mean" and "Montgomery in the Rain."
+That album included two Young songs that shaped outlaw country, "Lonesome, On'ry and Mean" and "Montgomery in the Rain."